-To defy Government attacks we need to strengthen and support the growing housing resistance.
 Fighting the Bedroom Tax and benefit cuts, sell offs and evictions, demolition and privatisation puts tenants and councils in the front line of this fight.

-Councils need to campaign alongside tenants and trade unions, and organise together.
+Councils need to campaign alongside tenants and trade unions; we can organise together.

 We need national policies, backed by campaigns and practical resistance.
 Tenants and trade unions, working with councillors and MPs can build and organise the widespread anger against the extension of Right to Buy, and means testing/market rents for working households.
 Labour councils need to repeat the commitment not to evict tenants in arrears due to the Bedroom Tax.